Call for Papers – DEADLINE EXTENDED!

 Albuquerque, New Mexico

-The Literature-General category provides a forum for scholarly presentations on literary subjects outside of our more specific literature areas.
-Before submitting to the General area, please peruse the specific area list.
+This area will provide a forum for scholarly presentations on literary subjects outside of our more specific literature areas.
+Before submitting to the General area, please peruse the specific area list on the conference website.

 Areas of interest might include: